probcomp/GenParticleFilters.jl/README.md

 <a id="4">[4]</a> N. Chopin, “A sequential particle filter method for static models,” Biometrika 89.3, 2000, pp. 539-552.

 <a id="5">[5]</a> R. A. G. Marques and G. Storvik, "Particle move-reweighting strategies for online inference," Preprint series.
 Statistical Research Report, 2013.

+<a id="6">[6]</a> M. Cusumano-Towner, B. Bichsel, T. Gehr, M. Vechev, and V. K. Mansinghka, “Incremental inference for probabilistic programs,” in Proceedings of the 39th ACM SIGPLAN Conference on Programming Language Design and Implementation, Philadelphia PA USA, Jun.
+2018, pp. 571–585.